Electric Jesus: Production

 Filming occurred in Columbus, Georgia in 2019.

 Release

 The film was released on October 29, 2020 at the Orlando Film Festival.
 The film was also shown at the Rome, Georgia International Film Festival on November 12, 2020.

 In July 2021, it was announced that 1091 Pictures acquired North American distribution and non-fungible token rights to the film.

 The film was screened at the National Infantry Museum on October 30, 2021.
 It was released on November 2, 2021.

 Reception

 Brandy Lynn Sebren of MovieWeb gave the film a positive review and wrote, "If you can check 'yes, please' to Spinal Tap, Napoleon Dynamite, and Almost Famous, you've got yourself a wonderful treat to look forward to."

+HM Magazine founder Doug Van Pelt praised the film's authentic portrayal of Christian metal culture, noting that it captures "the sonic landscape of 1986 with a meticulous eye for detail."